There are a slew of medicines and other treatments for motion sickness. Which ones work the best and what are their side effects?

 Acupressure wrist bands have shown some effectiveness in some individuals.
 Their advantage is that they have few side effects.
 But studies of alternative therapies such as wrist bands have shown a strong placebo effect, meaning treatment seems to be most effective if the individual believes it will work.

 Ginger root is often reported to prevent motion sickness.
 However, a 2000 review analyzing a bunch of studies found it wasn’t more effective than a placebo.

 If these non-prescription medications don’t work for you, there are medications available by prescription that may prevent or control motion sickness.
-Phenergan (promethazine) is another antihistamine which is moderately effective when used to control motion sickness.
+Phenergan (promethazine) is another antihistamine which is moderately effective.
 Like the antihistamines mentioned before, it may cause drowsiness or other undesirable side effects.

 The “seasick patch,” a prescription medication sold under the name Transderm Scop, contains scopolamine and is applied behind the ear.
-It’s often considered to be first-line therapy for motion sickness but it can also cause dry mouth, drowsiness and blurred vision in some individuals.
+It’s often considered to be first-line therapy but it can also cause dry mouth, drowsiness and blurred vision in some individuals.

 So what is the best choice of motion sickness medication for you?
 It all depends on your individual need and circumstances.
 But the best advice I can give is to plan ahead.
 I always tell patients to start motion sickness medications the night before travel.
 Scopolamine patches take 4-12 hours to become effective after being applied.
 And taking one of the antihistamine based-products at bedtime the night before travel builds the medication level in your system and may help ensure a restful night’s sleep.
 Remember to repeat doses of medication according to package instructions the day of travel.